 TV, the news, movies, American culture - all of it all says that you should be surrounded by warmth, friends, and family.
 We're bombarded by this picturesque notion of what the holidays should be.
 It's a bummer, even if you spend the holidays alone of your own accord, having a real Thanksgiving for one (and not the one detailed in this Instructable).

 I've spent the holidays alone.
 As an adult.
 Even though I wanted to - I didn't want to be around anyone and I didn't want my personal problems bringing anyone else down - it still kinda sucked.
 Thankfully, I had friends and family who understood my desire to be alone and it was comforting knowing that they were there for me, even if not physically.
 I had that to be thankful for as I hung out in my apartment alone - sitting on my couch playing Call of Duty - intermittently eating leftovers from a work potluck earlier that week.
-When it comes to online multiplayer videogames, most people immediately picture some brat yelling homophobic slurs and profanities through his headset... but someone sincerely said "Merry Christmas, everyone."
+When it comes to online multiplayer videogames, most people immediately picture some brat yelling homophobic slurs and profanities through his headset... but in the post-game lobby, someone from who-knows-where who spent the last 15 minutes spawn-camping everyone else, sincerely said "Merry Christmas, everyone."

 Maybe it's not by choice.
-Maybe you can't take time off work, you can't afford to travel across the country, your friends and family have scattered all over the country and it's physically impossible for you to be with them during the holidays.
-Maybe, like I did, you just want to have some time to yourself.
+Maybe you can't take time off work, you can't afford to travel across the country, your friends and family have scattered all over the world and it's physically impossible for you to be with them during the holidays.
+Maybe, like I did, you just need to have some time to yourself.